Amp up your look with this smoldering smokey eye

-In this article you will learn the keys to a gorgeous face with bronzed smoldering eye makeup.
+In this article you will learn the keys to a gorgeous face with a bronzed smoldering eye.
 It is a great combination perfect for everything from appearances to on-camera work.
 This tutorial will share easy techniques which you can carry over to your everyday looks too.

 Prepare your face by making sure you have your daily face regimen on point.
 If you already wear a lot of makeup, you want to take extra care of your skin.

 Use Benefit’s Pore-fessional to spot treat any enlarged pores.
 They have a couple of different versions of this product, so I suggest you read each one to choose the exact one for your skin issue.